Remelluri

 Telmo Rodríguez

-The resulting document of intent was signed by over two hundred of Spain’s most relevant viticultors.
-The resulting movement has been a catalyst for discussions between producers and change throughout the Spanish wine industry.
+The resulting document of intent was signed by over two hundred of Spain’s most relevant viticultores.
+The ensuing movement has been a catalyst, both for conversations between producers, and change initiatives throughout the Spanish wine industry.
 Three years of meetings and discussions resulted in Futuro Viñador, a new non-profit, terroir-driven association on the rise in Spain.
 They pursue a dynamic, open approach where sustainability, viticulture, and winemaking aspects are all taken into account.

 “The members will carry the Futuro Viñador logo on their bottles and want consumers to know that they are purchasing a wine made by artisans, people who care for the soil and the landscape, who respect the countryside and who have nothing to do with industrial, marketing-driven wines.
 It’s not a matter of drinking one type of wine in favor of another; we just want to make it clear that they are different.